-This is the Beginner’s Guide to Elderly Care Services – our top ten tips – so make a cup of tea, pull up a chair and relax….
+This is our Beginner’s Guide to Elderly Care – our top ten tips – so make a cup of tea, pull up a chair and relax….

 The realisation that their world is changing may have been gradual.
 Or you may have been catapulted into it by a medical emergency.
 Either way, from your perspective it may seem worrying, incredibly sad or just plain scary.

 The Beginner’s Guide to Elderly Care Services will give you a head start about things to consider and plans to make; it will give you an outline of the kinds of services and organisations that you might need to make contact with.

 It won’t solve all your problems but we hope very much that it will help you at a time when you might be wondering where to start.